and welcome to our German Word of the day. This time we’ll have a look at the meaning of

 - Maria has chosen a saucy outfit for the meeting.

-- Aufreizend langsam zieht Maria den Teleskopzeigestock aus.
+- Aufreizend langsam zieht Thomas den Teleskopzeigestock aus.

-- Tantalizingly slowly Maria extends the telescope pointer.
+- Tantalizingly slowly Thomas extends the telescope pointer.

-- Hat den ganzen Tag Game of Thrones geguckt und jetzt ist er total überreizt und kann nicht schlafen.
+- Thomas hat den ganzen Tag Game of Thrones geguckt und jetzt ist er total überreizt und kann nicht schlafen.

-- Jim spent all day watching Game of Thrones and now he can’t sleep because his brain is overloaded with too much input/ he’s keyed up/wired.
+- Thomas spent all day watching Game of Thrones and now he can’t sleep because his brain is overloaded with too much input/ he’s keyed up/wired.

 Note that überreizt does not equal tired.
 You can be dead tired and still you can’t sleep because your thoughts and all the impressions are like a swarm of wasps.